-Using Infusible Ink Pens and Markers in Your Machine
+How to Use Infusible Ink Pens and Markers

 The pen is inserted in the second holder on your machine just like any other pen.
 The only difference here is that you do want to mirror your design before drawing it.
 If you are using multiple colors, be sure to color them all in Cricut Design Space then your machine will stop and ask you to change pens while drawing.

 Once the drawing is complete, you can use the pieces as is or color in more with markers.
 You can also have the Cricut machine cut your paper to size or you can use scissors to trim once removed from the mat.

 Let’s dive into a sample project first.
 Every package of Infusible Ink sheets comes with a sample swatch that you can experiment with to get the hang of the product.
 Let’s run through adding a heart to that swatch.
 Add white cardstock to your Cricut EasyPress mat.
 Lay the sample swatch down on top of the cardstock.

 Be sure to use a lint roller to remove any debris from your surface.
 The EasyPress needs to sit flat on your project – lint or debris can prevent that.
 Be sure to roll the entire area where the EasyPress will sit.

 Add a piece of butcher paper that is larger than your EasyPress over the swatch and press at 385 degrees for 15 seconds.
 This removes moisture from your project.
 The settings I am using are for my EasyPress and the project I am completing.
 For your project, be sure to check on the Cricut website here for proper settings.

 Allow your project to cool completely.
 Adding the Infusible Ink to a hot surface can start the transfer too early and ruin your project.
 Once cool, put the cut piece in place on the swatch with the liner side up.